 Thursday, September 9

 And yes, I've begun!
 All of a sudden while looking at Janet Laurence's work [Connections] I felt ready.
 So far it's spilling onto the page (screen) incoherent, rambling but I'll worry about that later.
 It has all the possibilities of story: strong characters, varied voices, colour, events, contrast, conflict, disparity, more questions than answers.
-I found this amazing image of the internet on Wikipedia
+I found this amazing image of the internet on Wikipedia:

 Today has been a writing day!
 Then this afternoon i picked up an email from Emma with a reference to a project using a 'scrapbook' approach to writing an academic article.